 Can You Remortgage Early?

-You can remortgage early, but you’ll usually have to pay an early repayment charge to your existing lender.
-An early repayment charge is a penalty fee that’s applied if you repay your mortgage during the initial deal period.
+You can remortgage early, but you’ll usually have to pay an ERC (early repayment charge) to your existing lender.
+An early repayment charge is a penalty fee that’s applied if you repay your mortgage during the introductory deal period.
 The charge is usually a percentage of your outstanding mortgage debt and can amount to a significant sum.

-Remortgaging can be tricky, especially remortgaging early as you have to be sure it is the best thing for you.
+Remortgaging can be tricky, especially if you want to leave your current deal early.
 At John Charcol, we’ll walk you through the process, explain your options to you and find the best deal for your situation.
-Remortgaging isn’t new territory for us.
 Our advisers can tell you everything you need to know.

-We’ve listed some examples of when remortgaging might not be suitable.
+We’ve listed some examples of when it might not be suitable below.
 If you fit one or more of these descriptions, give us a call.
-Just because your situation is complex doesn’t mean you can’t remortgage.
-We’ll help you figure it out.
+We'll help you figure out what your options are.

 People with High Early Repayment Charges